Start2Bitcoin/bitvavo-autostacker/README.md

     - In Vercel, add the environment variables `CONFIG_APIKEY` -> your Bitvavo API *key*
     - In Vercel, add the environment variables `CONFIG_APISECRET` -> your Bitvavo API *secret*
     - Deploy the Vercel app
-- In your own repository, update the `.github/workflows/workflow.yaml` file.
+- Now, every time someone visits the URL `https://bitvavo-autostacker.<yourname>.vercel.app/api/buy`, the app will check if it can buy bitcoin, and then actually buy it if it can.
+- Now we only need to make sure this URL is triggered from time to time.
+You need to create an [IFTTT](https://ifttt.com) account first.
+- Then, Click `Create`
+    - Search for "Time" and add the `Date & Time` module as the first step.
+    - Create a trigger for "every day at" and specify a time you want it to trigger.
+Maybe make this time a little bit later than the time your outgoing transfer takes place from your bank account.
+If your bank transfer is not instant, they are usually processed between 09:00 and 10:00 AM, so maybe set the time to 10:00 AM.
+    - For the second stage, search for `Webhooks`
-- Replace `YOUR_VERCEL_URL` with the url of your app that you get from Vercel.
+    - For url, fill in the url of your Vercel app: eg. `https://bitvavo-autostacker.<yourname>.vercel.app/api/buy`
-- (Optional) Replace `60` with how often you want the app to check (in minutes) that you have euro's available in your Bitvavo account.
-- Commit and push the changes
+    - Select `application/json` for content type
+    - Click `Create` , `Continue`, and then `Finish`
 - Everything should work well.
-Make sure to have some euro's in your Bitvavo account to test it out, and maybe set the time period to 1 minute to test it out at first.
+Make sure to have some euro's in your Bitvavo account to test it out.